kris-brown/SMT_term_rewriting/README.md

 ## Source code structure
 - `ast.hpp`
-    - The main program which has inputs:
-        - A user-specified theory
-        - A starting term in that theory
-        - A goal term in that theory
-        - How many rewrite steps are needed
-        - Max depth in the abstract syntax tree we want to be able to apply rewrites.
-    - And returns whether the rewrite can be performed, with a CVC4 model with the steps written to a log file.
+    - Returns whether the rewrite can be performed, with a CVC4 model with the steps written to a log file.
 - `astextra.hpp`
     - High-level functions for taking a GAT and generating relevant CVC4 terms/functions.
 - `astextra_basic.hpp`